Struggling With Social Anxiety Disorder: Group Therapy For Better Mental Health

 Also, like group therapy, online therapy tends to be more affordable than traditional, one-on-one sessions at a physical location.
 Therefore, if you have social anxiety, cognitive behavioral group therapy and online therapy are both extremely effective solutions for those who want assistance but at a more approachable price range.
 For example, a study showed the efficacy of online therapy for people who have social anxiety.
 Within a span of 12 sessions and a 3-month follow up, 24 participants found significant improvement in their social anxiety.
 Online individual therapy was also proven to be beneficial for people with depression, disabilities, and quality of life issues.

 Lastly, you could also investigate support groups.
 Keep in mind this is not the same as group therapy treatment and may not be led by a licensed professional.
 A support group for social anxiety may have the same types of goals as group therapy with people living with a similar experience.
-When participating in a support group, people learn from one another and can give each other feedback through asking and answering common questions.
+When participating in a support group, people learn from one another and can give each other feedback by asking and answering common questions.
 While some people can still make progress, it is not the same as getting professional advice, treatment, and feedback from mental health counselors or therapists who are trained to help clients move past social anxiety.

-How BetterHelp can support you
+How BetterHelp can support you and your mental health

 BetterHelp is a resource to help you find the support you need.
 You have the opportunity to find someone with whom you feel comfortable.
-Meeting in-person can present a challenge for many people with social anxiety disorder, especially when you are trying to manage stress and alleviate symptoms.
+Meeting in person can present a challenge for many people with social anxiety disorder, especially when you are trying to manage stress and alleviate symptoms.
 Fortunately, there is social anxiety online therapy available for those who have this disorder.
-If group therapy is not for you then individual therapy is an appropriate option.
-Working with one of BetterHelp’s professionals can you develop strategies to improve the quality of your life, free from the restrictions of social anxiety and its impact on your self-expression.
+If group therapy is not for you, then individual therapy is an appropriate option.
+Working with one of BetterHelp’s professionals can help you develop strategies to improve the quality of your life, free from the restrictions of social anxiety and its impact on your self-expression.

 Takeaway